eirshy/Eirshy.DSP/rebuffer/README.md

 Then this is the answer. ***Re*-Buffer** lets you re-define the buffer sizes on Assemblers, Chem Labs, *Re*-fineries, Particle Colliders, and *Re*-search labs- and possibly more in the future (probably miners).

 It does this by *re*-placing the highly-efficient constants in the game's original code with values loaded from a config file- and then over-paying the performance cost by *re*-writing and *re*-optimizing all of the code around it.
 Over all, your game should actually run at least as fast, if not *faster* by using this mod.
-At least, until the devs get around to rewriting these sections themselves.
+At least, until the devs get around to *re*-writing these sections themselves.

 ## Changes